AMA Recap: Ishan Tiwari w/FMFW.io

 On Wednesday, September 7th, Ishan Tiwari, Lead Backend Developer at Lisk, attended a Twitter Space AMA with FMFW.io.
 Ishan answered questions from both FMFW.io and the community regarding the history of Lisk, the status of its development, and applications within the Lisk Ecosystem.

-This blog post is a recap of this entire AMA session.
+This blog post is a transcript of the entire AMA session.

 FMFW.io: Hi, everyone.
 Welcome to today's AMA that is powered by FMFW.io, where we discuss the ins and outs of crypto, bringing you meaningful and mission driven conversation based on truth and growth.
 I am Bogdan Popa, I'm your host today and I'm very excited to get into today's episode.